-The Concours of Elegance will take place 4-6 September 2020 and will includes some exceptional rarities possibly never seen before in the UK, including the Aston Martin Cloverleaf, XR 1981.
+The Concours of Elegance takes place 4-6 September 2020 and will include some exceptional rarities possibly never seen before in the UK, including the Aston Martin Cloverleaf, XR 1981.

 Acclaimed in 2019 as the Motoring Spectacle of the Year, the 2020 Concours of Elegance was established in 2012 and takes places on the beautiful gardens of Hampton Court Palace, with around 1000 cars being showcased.

 However, at its heart is a collection of around 60 of the rarest, most beautiful and most innovative cars ever built.
 So fierce is the competition for a space in this line-up, that cars must be hand-picked by a committee of global motoring experts.
 These are just the latest additions to that line-up:

 The chassis no. 1926 produced in 1923 is one of the oldest road-going production Aston Martin models in existence.
 Only 57 ‘Bamford and Martin’ Aston Martins were made in total and it’s estimated that fewer than 16 examples still exist around the world, in one form or another.
 Lionel Martin’s own Cloverleaf was scrapped in the 1930s.